-The HRE Science Data Centre: A new entity for storing, valorising and publishing the data coming from ESA experiments.
+The HRE Science Data Centre: A dedicated hub for storing, enhancing and publishing data from ESA experiments.

 The ESA Human and Robotic Exploration Directorate (HRE) has been in charge, for many years now, of supporting the development of research and technologies in space.
-This includes the sponsoring of investigations belonging to a large variety of research fields (e.g. human physiology, biology, physical sciences, radiation, etc.) performed in different platforms, not only onboard the International Space Station (ISS) but also in parabolic flights, drop towers, bedrests and other future exploration missions to come (e.g. Lunar Gateway, Moon Surface, Mars, etc.).
+This includes the sponsoring of investigations belonging to a large variety of research fields (e.g. human physiology, biology, physical sciences and radiation) conducted not only onboard the International Space Station (ISS), but also on other platforms including parabolic flights, drop towers, bedrests, and upcoming exploration missions like the Lunar Gateway, Moon Surface operations and Mars missions.

 The data archived can be accessed through the HRE Data Archive (HREDA) web portal.